DoctorMcKay/node-teslapi/README.md

 You can build your own image from the latest source, if you wish.
 Follow the instructions in the [pi-gen-sources](https://github.com/DoctorMcKay/node-teslapi/tree/master/pi-gen-sources) readme.

+### LED Status

+When TeslaPi has finished setup and is running, the LED will indicate what it's currently doing.

+- **Steady fast flashes:** There was a fatal error and TeslaPi has shut down.
+Please log into the Pi and check `/mnt/mutable/teslapi-runtime.log` to see what went wrong.
+- **Normally off, flashing once:** The archive host is unreachable.
+TeslaPi is exposing the vdisk to the car as a USB drive.
+- **Normally on, flashing once:** TeslaPi has unmounted the vdisk from the car and is archiving clips to the archive host.
+- **Normally on, flashing twice:** TeslaPi has finished archiving, but the archive host is still reachable.
+TeslaPi is exposing the vdisk to the car as a USB drive.
+TeslaPi won't try to archive any clips until the archive host becomes unreachable.